vijayshc/text2sql/README.md

 # Text2SQL Assistant

+A## Sensitive Tool Confirmation:** Requires user approval before executing potentially sensitive operations like shell commands.

+  This feature adds an intermediate confirmation dialog whenever the agent attempts to run sensitive tools (e.g., `run_bash_shell`).
+Users will receive a popup showing the tool name and arguments, and must confirm or cancel execution.
+If canceled, the operation is aborted and the agent stops processing further.

+## MCP Server Management

+The application now supports managing multiple Model Context Protocol (MCP) servers:

+* **Server Types:** Support for both stdio (command-line process) and HTTP/SSE servers
+* **Admin Interface:** Add, configure, start/stop, and monitor MCP servers
+* **Auto-Selection:** The system can intelligently select the most appropriate MCP server for each user query
+* **Server State Persistence:** MCP server state (running/stopped) is preserved across application restarts
-A web application that translates natural language questions into SQL queries, executes them against a database, and displays the results.
+* **Tool Discovery:** View available tools for each MCP server through the admin interfaceb application that translates natural language questions into SQL queries, executes them against a database, and displays the results.
 It uses AI (Azure AI Inference) and incorporates feedback mechanisms to improve accuracy over time.

 ## Key Features